GrumpyOldPizza/ArduinoCore-stm32l0/README.md

 ## Recovering from a faulty sketch for Tlera Corp Boards

  Sometimes a faulty sketch can render the normal USB Serial based integration into the Arduindo IDE not working.
-In this case plugin the STM32L0 board and toggle the RESET button while holding down the BOOT button and program a known to be working sketch to go ack to a working USB Serial setup.
+In this case plugin the STM32L0 board and toggle the RESET button while holding down the BOOT button and program a known to be working sketch to go back to a working USB Serial setup.

 ## Credits